 How to reserve tickets to visit the interior and the crown of the Statue of Liberty?

-The only way to get to the pedestal and the crown is reserving your tickets on the official website http://www.statuecruises.com/ as soon as possible since there is a limited number of tickets selling out everyday.
+The only way to get to the pedestal and the crown is to reserve your tickets on the official website https://www.cityexperiences.com/new-york/city-cruises/statue/ as soon as possible since there is a limited number of tickets selling out every day.

 My advice is to book your tickets as soon as you know your traveling dates to New York.
 You can reserve your tickets 4 months in advance. 😉